El Nino Watch Issued: What is El Nino, and why should we care?

-CHARLOTTE, N.C. — El Nino is a climate phenomenon that occurs when the surface waters of the tropical Pacific Ocean become warmer than average, affecting the atmospheric circulation and weather patterns around the world.
+CHARLOTTE, N.C. — El Nino is a climate phenomenon that occurs when the surface waters of the tropical Pacific Ocean become warmer than average thus affecting the atmospheric circulation and weather patterns around the world.

-El Nino usually happens every two to seven years and can last from several months to more than a year.
+El Nino usually happens every two-to-seven years and can last for several months or more than a year.
 This change coming is after a rare three years straight of La Nina, the opposite of El Nino.

-The latest El Nino Watch issued by NOAA Climate.gov indicates that there is a 62% chance of El Nino developing during the May–July period and more than 80% chance of El Nino by the fall.
-This means that conditions are favorable for the onset of El Nino in the next six months, but it is not a guarantee that it will happen.
+The latest El Nino Watch issued by NOAA's Climate Prediction Center indicates a 62% chance of El Nino developing during the May–July period.
+That chance rises to more than 80% chance by the fall.
+This means that conditions are favorable for the onset of El Nino in the next six months but it is not a guarantee that it will happen.

 El Nino can have significant impacts on global and regional climate, especially during the winter season.